Universal Stylus Pen for Android: The Ultimate Guide

 While specific models come and go, some names consistently appear for their reliability and performance in the “universal” category:

 • Adonit Dash 4 / Pro 4 / Neo Lite: Adonit is a well-known brand for active styluses, offering great precision and a premium feel.
-While some advanced features might be iPad-centric, their universal models often provide excellent note-taking and drawing capabilities across Android devices.
+Their universal models often provide excellent note-taking and drawing capabilities across Android devices.

 • MEKO Universal 2-in-1 Stylus: A popular choice for its dual-tip design (fiber and disc tips) and excellent value, making it a fantastic entry point for those seeking better precision than a finger.